Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Efficient market and the martingale approach

 In order to obtain $\mQ$, consider the stochastic process

 so that

 where we have used Eq.~(\ref{eq:GBM}) to arrive at the second equality.
 The latter when rewritten in terms of the process $\widetilde{B}_t$ reads

-From our previous discussion on the Girsanov theorem, we know that one can construct an equivalent martingale measure $\mQ$ with respect to which the process $\widetilde{B}_t$ is a standard Brownian motion.
-Then, Eq.~(\ref{eq:GBM-risk-free}) has the same form as the Geometric Brownian motion~(\ref{eq:GBM}), with mean rate of return given by $\mu=r$.
-The latter fact, which implies that risky stocks guarantee the same mean rate of return as the risk-free bank account, makes the pricing method based on the equivalent martingale measure sometimes referred to as risk-neutral valuation.
-The equivalent measure $\mQ$ with respect to which the discounted stock price $S_t/\mathcal{B}_t$ is a martingale is therefore said to be a risk-neutral measure.
+From our previous discussion on the Girsanov theorem, we know that one can construct a measure $\mQ$ with respect to which the process $\widetilde{B}_t$ is a standard Brownian motion.
+Note that the measure $\mQ$ will be different for different $S_t$'s that would have in general different $\mu$ and different $\sigma$ that gets reflected in having correspondingly different $\widetilde{B}_t$'s, see Eq.~(\ref{eq:Btwidetilde-1}). for Then, Eq.~(\ref{eq:GBM-risk-free}) has the same form as the Geometric Brownian motion~(\ref{eq:GBM}), with mean rate of return given by $\mu=r$.
+The latter fact, which implies that risky stocks guarantee the same mean rate of return as the risk-free bank account, makes the pricing method based on the measure $\mQ$ sometimes referred to as risk-neutral valuation.
+The measure $\mQ$ with respect to which the discounted stock price $S_t/\mathcal{B}_t$ is a martingale is therefore said to be a risk-neutral measure.}

-Using Eq.~(\ref{eq:GBM-pdf}) and with the substitution $\mu=r,S_0=S_t$, we thus have
+{Using Eq.~(\ref{eq:GBM-pdf}) and with the substitution $\mu=r,S_0=S_t$, we thus have

 which when used in Eq.~(\ref{eq:FSt}) yields